Ucheodiaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 7-movethatfile will move the file into a different directory

 The file 8-firstdelete will delete betty from my_first_directory

+The file 9-firstdirdeletion will delete my_first_directory